 16. Stephen Curry | Golden State Warriors

 Stephen Curry had a grade-1 MCL sprain and consulted with Dr. Russ Riggs from the Reflex Clinic in Tigard regarding stem cell treatments.
 Dr. Riggs advised Curry to have PRP injections to help his recovery by reducing the inflammation and pain.
+It is unknown whether he also received a stem cell treatment.

 17. Terrell Owens | Cincinnati Bengals